Landing lights: Legal considerations

 In many jurisdictions, landing light fixtures and the lamps they use must be certified for use in a given aircraft by a government authority.
 The use of the landing light may be required or forbidden by local regulations, depending on a variety of factors such as the local time, weather, or flight operations.

 In the United States, for example, landing lights are not required or used for many types of aircraft, but their use is strongly encouraged, both for take-off and landing and during any operations below 10000 ft or within 10 nmi of an airport (FAA AIM 4-3-23).
 According to CFR 14 and FAR Part 91.205, a landing light is required for all aircraft used in commercial operations at night.

 Landing lights may not be lit when taxiing or near an airport gate; this can cause flash blindness to ground crew and other pilots.

-Aircraft light use for concerts

-Aircraft landing lights are also used in light shows for many concert environments.
-Known as “ACLs”, they are used because of their intense brightness.
-They are normally wired in a series circuit of four fixtures, as most of the lamps used by the entertainment industry are 28 volt lamps.
-The introduction of ACLs into rock concerts was initially developed by Howard Ungerleider, who is best known as the long-time lighting designer for the band Rush.